Our Commitment to Diversity, Equity and Inclusion

 - Ensuring that all candidates’ interviewing, hiring, and orientation experiences are inclusive and welcoming.

-- Training recruiters and interviewers to recognize unconscious bias.
+- Training recruiters and interviewers to recognise unconscious bias.

 - Consistently evaluating each department’s make-up, career development, and compensation practices to ensure they are fair and balanced.